cwarden45/Bastu_Cat_Genome/Basepaws_Notes/ADMIXTURE+RFMix_ReAnalysis_with_Gandolfi-SNP-chip/README.md

 It's a separate project, but there are also pictures of some of the "[trios](http://felinegenetics.missouri.edu/99lives/successfully-sequenced-cats)" from the 99 Lives project, to get an idea about the difference in physical appearance among closely-related but admixed cats.

-Given that [Cinnamon](https://www.nature.com/news/2007/071031/full/news.2007.208.html) has both SNP chip and [WGS](https://www.ebi.ac.uk/ena/data/view/SRX2376197) data, I think I can use that to better verify the genotypes that I re-processed (comparing the genotypes to Bastu's variants) as well as expand the number of sites used.
-Cinnamon was originally selected based upon inbreeding (and a blind phenotype, I believe), but most of the variants currently in the reformatted .vcf are heterozygous (and even if a site was homozygous, my current limitation is my confidence that I am selecting the right SNP chip genotype as the reference allele).

 -----------------

 **Code Notes**